 Tzafun We eat the Affikoman.
-At least one K'zayis of matzo (preferably two K'zeisim - 2 oz.) is eaten while we recline.
+At least one k'zayis of matzo (preferably two K'zeisim - 2 oz.) is eaten while we recline.

 After the Affikoman we are careful not to eat or drink anything except for the last two cups of wine.
-The Affikoman should be eaten before 12:56 a.m. (especially the first night).
+The Affikoman should be eaten before 12:54 a.m. (especially the first night).

 Beirach We fill the third cup of wine before Bentching.
-The Rebbe y"" always filled the Kos Shel Eliyohu (Elijah's cup) before Bentching.
-During Bentching we insert Ya'aleh V'yavo.
+The Rebbe would also fill the Kos shel Eliyohu at this time.
+During Bentching we insert Ya'aleh V'Yavo.
 Upon completion of the Bentching we drink the third cup, while reclining.